 - Likewise, any graphics must also be included as separate files in TIFF, PICT, GIF, or JPEG format with your submission (for other file formats, contact the editors first).

-- Tables should be set out using your software's table layout tools.
+- Tables should be set out using your software’s table layout tools.
 Keep tables simple; do not nest tables within tables; do not put the table title within the table.
 Do NOT use Excel for tables.
-Use the table feature of your word-processing programme.
+Use the table feature of your word-processing program.

 - Copyright of included items: If you intend to include graphics, lyrics, or other material obtained from copyrighted sources, permission to publish these must be obtained prior to submission.
 A copy of this permission must be sent to the editors in order for the paper to be accepted.

 - Reference lists should be formatted according to APA 7th edition (see last year’s issue of the Postconference Publication or the model text for examples) except that the left margin should be straight (the indents will be added later).
 Do not use underlining for titles, but use italics and plain text only.
 Use one carriage return only at the end of each reference, not within the reference.
 Please note that some citation management software tools are not always reliable and reference lists can be incorrectly formatted by them.
 It is the authors’ responsibility to check the formatting of the reference list.
 Authors must add digital object identifiers (DOIs) to all references that have them.
 See the style guide for examples.

 - Save your files in either doc, docx (recommended), or rtf (Rich Text Format) format.

 The Postconference Publication editors welcome all submissions and encourage a wide range of viewpoints in the papers.
 That said, time and editorial limitations make it impossible to accept all submitted papers.
 Major factors in successfully completing the selection process include adherence to guidelines as well as clarity and appropriateness for the intended audience.
 Authors are urged to